Tools to help you implement a virtual waiting room and contactless check-in and checkout using Patient Engage and Dentrix.

 1. Email a statement to the patient that includes a link to pay online.

 a.
 You can use this method to collect at time of service if team members can send the statement immediately and request that the patient make the payment online during check out.
-Click here to see how QuickBill eStatements work.
+Click here to see how QuickBill Email works.

 b.
-Click here to watch a video to learn how to send an eStatement with QuickBill.
+Click here to watch videos to learn how to send an electronic statement with QuickBill Email.

 c.
-When patients receive their eStatement email, they can click the link in the message to pay online.
-Click here to watch a video about receiving online payments from your patients through their eStatement link.
+When patients receive their statement email, they can click the link in the message to pay online.
+Click here to watch a video about receiving online payments from your patients through their statement link.

 If you are using CareCredit: